fpdf-easytable/fpdf-easytable/README.md

 ````
 	<b>H<i>e</i><s "font-family:myfont">ll<s "font-size">o</s></s></b>
 ````

+# Common Errors

+One very common error is to forget to add the fonts and its different style (I, B, IB) used in the document.
+Let's suppose that in your document you use "my_favourite_font" you need to add

+    $pdf->AddFont('MyFabFont','','my_favourite_font.php');

+if you are using the bold version of it, then you must include:

+    $pdf->AddFont('MyFabFont','B','my_favourite_font_bold.php');

+if you are using the italic version, then you need to add:

+    $pdf->AddFont('MyFabFont','I','my_favourite_font_italic.php');

+if you are using the bold-italic, then

+    $pdf->AddFont('MyFabFont','BI','my_favourite_font_bolditalic.php');

+You need to generate each of the font files that need to be added (my_favourite_font_bold.php, my_favourite_font_italic.php, my_favourite_font_bolditalic.php), refer to your font documentation and see (#fonts-and-utf8-support).

 # Get In Touch

 Your comments and questions are welcome: easytable@yandex.com (with the subject: EasyTable)